 Virginia continues to celebrate its legendary equine heritage and its promising future at the Upperville Colt and Horse Show.
 Beginning in 1853, it is the oldest horse show in the country, and still takes place today at its original site in Upperville, VA.

-Still Running Strong
+The Virginia Horse Economy - Still Running Strong

 For almost 400 years, horses have contributed to the state's economic success and stability.
 Providing horse power in the fields and transportation for goods and people, horses were the backbone of the first Virginia Colonies.
 Today, the role of horses has changed dramatically, yet horses are still a vital economic factor influencing the lives of millions of people who reside in and visit Virginia.